czi-ai/subcell-evaluation-data/README.md

-# Subcell Data
+# Subcell Evaluation Data
 This repo contains the code to:
-- Process OpenCell and AllenCell data for SubCell benchmarking.
+- Process OpenCell data (license and more infomration see https://opencell.czbiohub.org/download) for evaluating the SubCell models.
-- Put the above processed data into an appropriate S3 bucket for our AI residents.
+- Put the above processed data into an appropriate S3 bucket.
-- Gather all datasets used in the SubCell paper to a public location to accompany paper publication.

 ## Overview